Contents

 Trading Name vs Business Name

-A trading name refers to a name that a business uses that is not officially registered.
-The National Business Names Register commenced on the 28th of May 2012.
-Since then, all trading names must be registered as a business name.
+A trading name refers to a name that a business uses but is not officially registered.
+The National Business Names Register – which commenced on 28 May 2012 – now requires that all names used in trade be registered as a business name.

 Does A Business Name Need To Be Registered?

-If you continue to use a business name that is not registered, you are likely in breach of the Business Names Registration Act 2011.
-The safest option is to register your business name with ASIC to ensure your business is legally recognised under the Corporations Act 2001.
+If you continue to use a business name that is not registered, you are likely breaching the Business Names Registration Act 2011 as it stands in 2025.
+The safest option is to register your business name with ASIC to ensure your business is legally recognised under the current Corporations Act.

 How Do I Register A Business Name?

-Registering a business name is a simple process that can be done online on the ASIC website.
-First, you will need to check whether the name you want is available (you can do this through an ASIC Search).
-If not, keep trying variations of the name or different names until you hit one that works.
+Registering a business name is a simple process that can be completed online via the ASIC website.
+First, you will need to verify that the name you want is available – you can conduct this check using the ASIC Name Availability Search.
+If your first choice isn’t available, try variations until you find one that works.

 Can I Trade Under My Own Name?

-If you do not wish to use your own name, then you must register a business name.
+If you prefer not to use your own name for branding purposes, then you must register a business name to operate under an alternative identity.

 Do I Need To Register Anything Else Such As Trademarks?